Megaemce/TytuScript/README.md

 chest.nextStyle(); // switched to the next style based on name/provided parameters during character construction chest.previousStyle();

-// function from root class Part chest.move(x,y); // moved the div by x and y chest.rotate(deg); // rotate the div by deg degree chest.scale(x,y); // scale the object in x direction by x, and in y direction by y
+// functions inherited from class Part chest.move(x,y); // moved the div by x and y chest.rotate(deg); // rotate the div by deg degree chest.scale(x,y); // scale the object in x direction by x, and in y direction by y